Arch-chroot for Bios (legacy) systems

 by </joekamprad> Edited by Bryanpwo 24 March 2021

 If your machine doesn’t boot because of issues with GRUB, there is a way to get into your system through the terminal with “Change of root” or also known as Chroot.
 All you need is the ISO with our live-environment to get the job done.

-To be able to chroot, you need to know on which partition your boot and your root partition reside.
-To uncover that information boot up our ISO, open the terminal and type:
+To be able to chroot, you need to know on which partitions your boot and your root partition reside.
+To uncover that information boot up our ISO, open the terminal, and type:

 sudo fdisk -l